probabl-ai/open-source-admin/README.md

-# Admin documents of the open-source at :probabl.
+# Open-source team's activities at :probabl.

+In an effort of transparency, this repository contains the public activities that the open-source team is working on.

 ## Bi-weekly meetings

-* ``meeting_notes`` includes the notes from our bi-weekly meetings.
+``meeting_notes`` includes the notes from our bi-weekly (twice a month) meetings.